 This morning I had a chance to wander through the magic-filled warehouse as Disney lit up the parade.
-On hand were also various Disney cast members, each of whom plays a crucial role in bringing the classic parade to life each night.
+On hand were also various Disney Cast Members, each of whom plays a crucial role in bringing the classic parade to life each night.

 But before we get to the behind-the-scenes details of how the Electrical Parade operates, here’s a video tour of a few of the parade’s many floats:

-The Main Street Electrical Parade has been one of my favorite Disney attractions for as long as I can remember having seen it.
+The Main Street Electrical Parade has been one of my favorite Disney attractions for as long as I can remember seeing it.
 Watching its sparkling lights circle the Hub at the Magic Kingdom is one of my earliest Disney memories.
 So, needless to say, today’s chance to not only walk among its incredible floats but also learn more about how the parade operates was one of those extra magical Disney moments.

-Take a step back behind the scenes, it’s easy to imagine that there are people inside each of the larger parade floats, driving them through the streets.
+Take a step back behind the scenes; it’s easy to imagine that there are people inside each of the larger parade floats, driving them through the streets.
 But what about those cute little bugs and the turtle from the parade’s “Alice in Wonderland” unit?
 I have always wondered just how those amazingly interactive creatures quickly maneuver so close to gets.
-Are they remote controlled?
+Are they remote-controlled?
 Or does can a person fit inside?